 Individual study of selected problems in business or economics as conducted through extensive reading and research.
 Approval of project proposal must be obtained before enrolling in the course.
-Approved project proposals are to be filed with the Director of Graduate Programs.
-Enrollment by consent of instructor only.
+Approved project proposals are to be filed with the MBA Program Director and faculty sponsor.
+Enrollment by consent of faculty sponsor and MBA Program Director only.
+Prerequisites: Admission to the MBA program and completion of all foundational courses.
+Cannot be taken during a student's first semester in the MBA program.